barbagroup/inexact-gmres/reproducibility-package/README.md

-The reproducibility-package includes all the files to replicate the result and plot in our paper.
-There are four subfolders corresponding to four sets of test: `FMM_scaling`, `Laplace`, `Stokes_sphere` and `Stokes_rbc`.
+The reproducibility-package includes all the files to replicate the result and plots in our paper.
+There are four subfolders corresponding to four sets of tests: `FMM_scaling`, `Laplace`, `Stokes_sphere` and `Stokes_rbc`.

-The `result` directory contains the raw output files from each test. `Dockerfile` file is the recipe to build a Docker image.

 `Laplace`, `Stokes_sphere` and `Stokes_rbc` folders have a similar structure of contents: